 Newspapers - perhaps in the town where the resort is located.
 However, you may want to ask yourself when was the last time you heard of someone buying a timeshare from a newspaper ad.
 And they generally charge you for the ad placement, which will run in one edition of the publication.
 Perhaps they have an online component, perhaps not.

-- Low cost or free sites - this could easily fall into the "you get what you pay for" category.
+Low cost or free sites - this could easily fall into the "you get what you pay for" category.
 Auction sites such as eBay get a lot of attention for posting various items, but do they actually proactively work to attract timeshare buyers to their site, or are they more of an online garage sale?
 Same with Craigslist and other more generic options.

-This is where a licensed real estate agent will handle the negotiation process for you.
+This is where a licensed real estate agent will handle the negotiation process for you as a timeshare broker.
 They typically list the timeshares they think will have the best chance of selling, since they get paid by commission after the sale has been closed much like the sale of a home.
 They understand the process, but they usually work in niche markets based on the location and/or type of timeshare.
 They can be a safe option because there is no advance fee paid to use them.
 However, the issue becomes whether they will choose to list a timeshare and work to find a buyer if the timeshare is not located in the most desirable of locations or part of a global hospitality brand such as Hilton or Marriott.

 Lastly, across all the options there is an element of the unknown since there are no silver bullets when discussing how to sell a timeshare.
 Sellers need to research their options and choose the best platform based on their individual circumstances.
 Also - be proactive and take ownership of the process, which can mean items such as promoting a realistic asking price, taking good promotional photos and writing a compelling description of your resort and unit.
-If you decide to engage an advertising company to market your timeshare for you, these items and a willingness to become part of the process, can make all the difference.
+If you decide to engage an advertising company to market your timeshare for you, these items and a willingness to become part of the process can make all the difference.